Mississippi Real Estate License Requirements

 - One hundred twenty hours of broker pre-licensing education courses approved by the Mississippi Real Estate Commission.

-- Passing the Mississippi Broker Licensing Exam
+- Pass the Mississippi Broker Licensing Exam.

 What is the passing score for the Mississippi real estate license exam?